chase-scott/Monopoly/README.md

 ### Roadmap ahead:

 Implementing a GUI-based version of the game, this includes the view and controller.
-Update UML and data structures corresponding to the source code and provide unit tests.
+Update UML and data structures corresponding to the source code. and provide unit tests.
 Improve code based on the TA's feedback.

 ### Decisions Made: